jesper459/Fancontroller/README.md

 # Fancontroller
 Gonna make a Fancrontroller with:
-Arduino Trinket Pro 5V
+Arduino Trinket Pro 5V and Relaymodule for Arduino.
-Relaymodule for Arduino
+More will come.

 Want it to be able to control:
 5-12Volt.